 The five-year M.S. program is composed of two parts: a three-year pre-professional phase and a two-year professional phase.
-Upon successful completion of the first four years of the program, students receive a B.S. degree in Medical Studies, with a minor in Health Care Administration and Biology and C.D.C. certification in Epidemiology.
+Upon successful completion of the first four years of the program, students receive a B.S. degree in Medical Studies, with a minor in Biology.
 Upon successful completion of the two-year professional phase, students receive a Master of Science degree in Physician Assistant Studies (M.S.P.A.S.) and are eligible to take the National Board Examination for certification as a Physician Assistant.
 The King's College PA Program complies with federal, state, and university guidelines regarding applicants with disabilities.

-The Pre-Professional Phase
+The Pre-Professional Phase Admission for high school graduates

 Students entering as freshmen are required to meet King's College admission requirements by submitting a college application, and by pursuing a prescribed academic sequence for the first three years.
-Courses consist of liberal arts and preparatory science prerequisites for the later professional phase.
-During these first three years, students fulfill all of the core requirements for the B.S. degree as well as science prerequisites of anatomy and physiology (8 credits), general biology (8 credits), chemistry (8 credits), and microbiology (4 credits).
-Students also take courses in health care administration to meet the HCA minor, including epidemiology.
+Courses consist of liberal arts and preparatory sciences for the later professional phase.
+No grade less than a C- (1.75) will be accepted for any science course.
 All courses must be completed by the end of the junior year.